Sustainability

 “Sustainable development is a development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (United Nations World Commission on Environment and Development, 1987).

-To ensure global sustainability over time, the green transition focuses on responding to the challenges of climate change and environmental degradation but also to the need to work for an economic and societal transformation, integrating all three pillars of sustainable development – economic, social and environmental.
+To ensure global sustainability over time, the green transition focuses on responding to the challenges of climate change and environmental degradation but also to the need to work for an economic and societal transformation, integrating all three pillars of sustainable development – economic, social, and environmental.

 That is the goal of this Area of Expertise, which will be taught in partnership with Nova’s School of Science and Technology (FCT).
-This area of expertise is common to the Master’s programs in Management, Economics and Finance.
+This area of expertise is common to the Master’s programs in Management, Economics and Finance

 - Sustainability Evaluation of Policies, Plans and Projects